 The format of IEPs will vary among different school districts, but they all must contain the same basic information:

-- measureable annual goals structured to meet the child's special educational needs
+- Measurable annual goals structured to meet the child's educational needs

-- the situation and services needed to provide the child with the appropriate education
+- The situation and services needed to provide the child with the free appropriate public education

 For more information on IEPs, read How to Prepare for IEP Meetings.

 Eligibility for IDEA services